Associate Professor, School for the Future of Innovation in Society, College of Global Futures

 Tempe, AZ 85287-5603

-- Assistant Professor, The Polytechnic School, Ira A. Fulton Schools of Engineering
+- Associate Professor, The Polytechnic School, Ira A. Fulton Schools of Engineering

 - PhD (with distinction), Poltical Economy and Public Policy, University of Southern California, 2006